liufeiqiang123/FRN/README.md

 ![figure2](https://user-images.githubusercontent.com/42378133/206620532-d68ae121-b41b-4bd1-9e3f-240052fe303b.png)
 Schematic representation of the proposed Feature-Reﬁned Network (FRN) and its submodules.
 The details about our proposed FRN can be found in our main paper:https://www.sciencedirect.com/science/article/pii/S0923596522001771.

-If you find our work useful in your research or publications, please star the code and consider citing:
+If you find our work useful in your research work, please star the code and consider citing:

     @article{liu2022lightweight,
       title={Lightweight image super-resolution with a feature-refined network},